This is an article relating to the State of Oportia. Click here for more information.

 The administration of Marcel Vermeuil began on 30.V.1742 AN, when Vermeuil was inaugurated as the 7th Federal Representative of Oportia following his narrow victory in the 1742 general election.
 Formerly the Speaker of the Chamber of Deputies, Vermeuil succeeded Francisco Valverde, who had resigned in III.1742 AN amidst the Oportia–Nouvelle Alexandrie integration scandal.

 The Vermeuil administration is notable for implementing the promised "Government of National Unity," a coalition approach announced during the final days of the election campaign.
-This strategy, while controversial within his own party at the time, has allowed Vermeuil to govern despite the narrow electoral mandate of 51% to 49% against LNM candidate Sofia Laurent.
+This strategy, while controversial within his own party at the time, allowed Vermeuil to govern despite the narrow electoral mandate of 51% to 49% against LNM candidate Sofia Laurent.
 The administration has focused on implementing governance reforms to prevent future diplomatic controversies, rebuilding public trust in government institutions, and continuing key domestic elements of the "New Balance" agenda while implementing a more transparent and consultative approach to foreign policy.

 Operating with reduced majorities in both houses of the Federal Congress of Oportia (173 seats in the Chamber of Deputies and 29 seats in the Senate), the administration has pursued a cross-partisan approach, particularly through the inclusion of the GPO in the governing coalition and the appointment of independent experts to key cabinet positions.